AbrahamZak/Insurance-CSV-Processor/README.md

 Welcome to my solution for the At-Home Data Engineering assignment!
 I hope the results are satisfactory and I look forward to hearing from you soon.
 I also wanted to thank you for the opportunity to join the team.
 Please let me know if you have any questions or concerns about the code.
 ## How to run
-Simply update input directory on line 8 to the directory where the csv files are located:
+Simply update input directory on line 10 to the directory where the csv files are located (if not a valid directory an error will be printed and the script will terminate).

 `
 input_dir = r'./inputs'
 `

-Then, edit the output directory / file to your desired output directory.
+Then, edit the output directory on line 56 to your desired output directory (if not a valid directory it will default to the location of the script).

 `
-output_file = "outputs/output.csv"
+output_dir = 'outputs'
 `

 ## Explanation of Solution
 ### Thought Process